top of page

 The best monthly dividend ETFs give you more control over how income shows up in retirement.
 Once you understand the different categories and how they balance yield and risk, it becomes easier to build a portfolio that matches your goals and comfort level.
 These funds can slot into your plan in whatever way feels right for you, whether that’s as a core income layer or a simple way to supplement what you already have.

-Run your numbers with DividendGPT today and see how close you are to the retirement income you want.
+If you want to see how different mixes of monthly payers could support your personal plan, run your numbers with DividendGPT today and see how close you are to the retirement income you want.
 It only takes a few seconds to test your plan.

 bottom of page